publisha/publisha.github.io/pages/create_speare_play_web.md

 - click Stage All (top right)
 - write a message in the commit box (what did you change)
 - Click commit
-- Click to Up Arrow
+- Click the Up Arrow
 - Click Push

+## Back to GitHub

+Now we need make the web site live at github.com

+Go there in your browser and login with the credentials that you put in before and find the repository that you have previously renamed.

 - Under GitHub Pages choose the **docs folder** for the source

 [![You are telling GitHub to run the web site from the docs folder](/images/2017/01/choose_docsfolder.png)](/images/2017/01/choose_docsfolder.png)

 - Your web page for the play will be live!
-- When you have finished and are ready then post the URL of your site to the moodle assignment location.
+- When you have finished and are ready then post the URL of your site to the Moodle assignment location.